Cleaning the Garbage Disposal

 - DO NOT put your hand into it or any type of sharp object.

-- If you are still having problems with your garbage disposal, call a plumber.
+- If all else fails and you are still having problems with your garbage disposal, call a plumber.